Patricia Crone: Hagarism (1977)

-Oleg Grabar described Hagarism as a "brilliant, fascinating, original, arrogant, highly debatable book" and writes that "the authors' fascination with lapidary formulas led them to cheap statements or to statements which require unusual intellectual gymnastics to comprehend and which become useless, at best cute" and that "... the whole construction proposed by the authors lacks entirely in truly historical foundations" while also praising the authors for trying to "relate the Muslim phenomenon to broad theories of acculturation and historical change."
+Oleg Grabar described Hagarism as a "brilliant, fascinating, original, arrogant, highly debatable book" and writes that "the authors' fascination with lapidary formulas led them to cheap statements or to statements which require unusual intellectual gymnastics to comprehend and which become useless, at best cute" and that "... the whole construction proposed by the authors lacks entirely in truly historical foundations" while also praising the authors for trying to "relate the Muslim phenomenon to broad theories of acculturation and historical change".

 Robert Bertram Serjeant wrote that Hagarism is "not only bitterly anti-Islamic in tone, but anti-Arabian.
-Its superficial fancies are so ridiculous that at first one wonders if it is just a 'leg pull', pure 'spoof'."
+Its superficial fancies are so ridiculous that at first one wonders if it is just a 'leg pull', pure 'spoof'".

-Michael G. Morony remarked that "Despite a useful bibliography, this is a thin piece of Kulturgeschichte full of glib generalizations, facile assumptions, and tiresome jargon.
-More argument than evidence, it suffers all the problems of intellectual history, including reification and logical traps."
+Michael G. Morony remarked that "Despite a useful bibliography, this is a thin piece of Kulturgeschichte full of glib generalisations, facile assumptions, and tiresome jargon.
+More argument than evidence, it suffers all the problems of intellectual history, including reification and logical traps".

 Later, Crone backed away from some proposals in this reconstruction of Islam's beginnings.
 She continued to maintain the basic results of her work: